 YouTube Premium takes a more broad approach to streaming.
 All videos ad-free, not just music-related ones.
 What’s more, you automatically get a YouTube Music Premium and Google Play Music subscription rolled into your $11.99/mo plan.
 You can download any video directly to your device, whereas YouTube Music Premium limits download functionality to songs and music videos.
 Another great feature is background play whereby you no longer need to remain in the native YouTube app for a video to continue.
 Instead, by exiting the app, a small window is overlayed in the corner of your device’s screen.

 YouTube Premium demands $11.99/mo ($6.99/mo for students).
-As of publication, YouTube Music Premium is offering a six-month free trial period, and YouTube Premium has a three-month free trial period available.
+As of December 24, 2019, YouTube Music Premium is offering a three-month free trial period, and YouTube Premium has a four-month free trial period available.
 If you’re an avid YouTube consumer, it makes sense to shell out the extra $2/mo for YouTube Premium.

 How to get a YouTube Music Premium family plan